 Vaccination or immunization can significantly reduce the risk of several viral and bacterial illnesses.
 Vaccinations against several causative agents are already included in the baby’s immunization program in many countries.
 A vaccine may not provide 100% immunity but could significantly reduce the risk of severe illness and complications.
 The duration of illness may also be shorter for vaccinated babies.

-Below are few notable vaccines to protect your baby against viral and bacterial meningitis.
+Below are a few notable vaccines to protect your baby against viral and bacterial meningitis.

 - Hib (Haemophilus influenzae type b) vaccine: This vaccine is usually given to an infant starting at two months.
 There are three or four doses, depending on the brand, and they are administered by the age of 12-15 months (18).